-For founders, SaaS means opportunity.
-The SaaS market is exploding — the market’s estimated worth is approximately $197 billion in 2023 and expected to reach $232 billion next year.
+SaaS means opportunity for entrepreneurs.
+The SaaS market is exploding — the market’s estimated worth is expected to reach $247 billion in 2024.

 For investors, SaaS means security.
 One of the most appealing features of SaaS startups is their sticky revenue streams, which make them less risky investments.
 SaaS companies often start generating revenue much earlier compared to startups in other tech categories.
-And thanks to their software focus, many are able to bootstrap for a long time to gain early traction.
+And thanks to their higher margins, many are able to bootstrap for a long time to gain early traction.

 Banks are notoriously averse to lending to SaaS startups.
-This is because bankers have much lower risk tolerance, and they can’t underwrite a loan based on the value of non-tangibles like pre-paid subscription-based revenue.
-Without any hard assets or personal guarantees for collateral, the chance of getting a traditional commercial loan is slim.
+This is because bankers have much lower risk tolerance, and they can’t underwrite a loan based on the value of non-tangibles like prepaid subscription-based revenue.
+Without any hard assets or personal guarantees for collateral, the chance of getting a traditional business loan is slim.

 1. Internal funding sources / convertible debt